Law Office of Sinclair Thomas Banks

 tap on the middle of the image to start the video and its audio

-I grew up in London, England, and have been a trial lawyer in New England for thirty one years.
+I grew up in London, England, and have been a trial lawyer in New England since 1990.
 I practice in Massachusetts and Rhode Island.
 I am a general practitioner, and have worked on a wide variety of legal matters: civil, criminal, commercial, non-commercial, in litigation, not in litigation, complex, and simple.

 During my time as a trial lawyer I have scored over 90% "not guilty" verdicts in jury trials, counting by counts that reached a verdict.
 But every case is unique, so one cannot reasonably infer an over 90% probability that I will win any given case.